boun-tabi/SQuAD-TR/README.md

 ### 🔬 Reproducibility

-You can find all code, models and samples of the input data [link TBD].
+You can find all code, models and samples of the input data here [link TBD].
 Please feel free to reach out to us if you have any specific questions.

 ### ✍️ Citation